SU_A_08

 [r] A month and a half.

-[r] Yes a lot… There were a lot of problems and we suffered so much because the apartment was very small when we arrived.
+[r] Yes, a lot… There were many problems and we suffered a lot because the apartment was very small when we arrived.
 Our father couldn’t rent a bigger apartment until we arrived because he was alone.
 If he rented a large apartment that cost 800 euros, there wouldn’t be enough money left.
-He said: “When you come to Belgium, I will rent a bigger apartment”.
-When we arrived, the apartment was very small, only one bedroom.
+He said, ‘When you come to Belgium, I’ll rent a bigger apartment.’
+When we arrived, the apartment was very small, with only one bedroom.
 It was very difficult for us because we had never lived in such a small apartment before.
-Our house in Syria was very big and it was in Arabic style, and our house in Turkey had four rooms, it was big too.
-So when we came here, our house was small and we found no other apartment because people here might not want Arab tenants.
-They also want people with a permanent job contact, or with whom they had contact for at least three years.
-Most of them said no to us.
-So most of them refused us, they said no … no… And when we found an apartment, it wasn’t because of us.
-A friend of our father’s worked in a rental office, he was looking for an apartment for us and we had to pay him a commission.
-I don’t know what, if this name is correct, is commission.
+Our house in Syria was very large and it was in Arabic style, and our house in Turkey had four rooms, it was also large.
+So when we came here, our house was small and we couldn’t find another flat because people here may not want Arabic tenants.
+They also want people with a permanent job or with whom they have had contact for at least three years.
+So most of them refused us, they said no… no… And when we found an apartment, it wasn’t through us.
+A friend of our father worked in a rental agency, he looked for an apartment for us and we had to pay him commission.
+I don’t know what it’s called, if this name is correct, commission.

 [r] The first level.